jamesgunja/system-design/README.md

 # system-design
-system design collections - tradeoffs
+- Design some highly scalable and robust design for common issues.
+- Trade offs on the design decisions